There are many things to contemplate when it comes to taking care of your home.

 4. Excessive Noise

 Other noises like squealing, rattling, clanking, or banging could be signs of a mechanical problem.
-It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.
+It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

 5. Temperature and Comfort Issues

-If you are having to constantly hike up the heating system to keep things in the house comfortable, that should be a major red flag that it’s time to re-evaluate your furnace.
+If you are having to constantly hike up the heating system to keep things in the house comfortable, that should be a major warning that it’s time to re-evaluate your furnace.
 There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some thought to your thermostat.